-The B.S. program in the SIUC School of Journalism helps students prepare for positions of responsibility in advertising and related marketing communications fields, news-editorial journalism, photojournalism, digital communication, and other fields in which the ability to communicate is essential.
+The B.S. program in the SIUC School of Journalism helps students prepare for positions of responsibility in advertising and related marketing communications fields, news-editorial journalism, photojournalism, new media news production, sports media and other fields in which the ability to communicate is essential.
 The School of Journalism also helps students prepare for graduate studies in mass communication, the social sciences, and law.

 The School of Journalism at SIUC occupies a national leadership role in mass communication education, with a comprehensive program combining the liberal arts with the practice of journalism in modern society.
 After completing the University's liberal arts core, undergraduate students learn-in college-wide core courses-about the integral connections between the various components of today's mass media.
-Through their major courses, students acquire the specific skills necessary to become professionals in advertising/integrated marketing, news-editorial, photojournalism, digital communication, and other communication fields.
+Through their major courses, students acquire the specific skills necessary to become professionals in advertising/integrated marketing, news-editorial, photojournalism, new media production, and other communication fields.
 Students are encouraged to develop in-depth knowledge by completing the requirements of a structured minor in a subject area outside the college.

 Students in the advertising/integrated marketing communications specialization learn to analyze problems in the promotion of goods and services and, through integrated marketing communications, to identify solutions.
 They develop skills in verbal and visual communication and presentation of materials.
-Students will prepare to enter a wide variety of positions with marketing communications firms-including advertising, sales promotion, public relations, and direct marketing agencies-in communications media, and with retail or manufacturing firms.
+Students will prepare to enter a wide variety of positions with marketing communications firms-including advertising, sales promotion, public relations, sports communication and promotion, and direct marketing agencies-in communications media, and with retail or manufacturing firms.

 As the communication revolution expands, the need increases for individuals with the ability to prepare and present news and information precisely and accurately for a variety of media.
-Students in the news-editorial specialization receive practical training in the theory and practice of identifying, gathering, processing, interpreting, writing, and presenting news for traditional print and broadcast/cable media and for new computer-based media.
+Students in the news-editorial specialization receive practical training in the theory and practice of identifying, gathering, processing, interpreting, writing, and presenting news for traditional print (politics, sports, entertainment, etc.) and broadcast/cable media and for new computer-based media.
 The program prepares students for professions in which the ability to communicate to a mass audience is essential.